 Sponsored Event | April.27.2021 - April.30.2021Online Webinars

 The Cyrus R. Vance Center and Orrick, together with GVA, Belex, and Olaniwun Ajayi, are hosting a series of professional training workshops on Public-Private Partnerships (P3) from April 27-30, 2021.
-The workshops will feature Lorraine McGowen, Vincent Casey, Kelly Newsome, and Anne Murray from Orrick, along with several local counsel from Ethiopia, Kenya and Nigeria.
+The workshops will feature Lorraine McGowen, Vincent Casey, Anne Murray and Kelly Newsome from Orrick, along with several local counsel from Ethiopia, Kenya and Nigeria.
 Expected attendees include participants from government and private practice in several African regions.

 Each workshop will discuss the mechanics of P3 transactions in Africa, along with the pan-African, Nigerian, Ethiopian, and Kenyan legal and regulatory P3 landscape and corruption prevention strategies.

 Lorraine McGowen is a lead restructuring partner with over 30 years of experience representing clients from the US and internationally with entrepreneurial enthusiasm and a true passion for innovation seeking to maximize recoveries or reduce liabilities.